Dates: Saturday, May 8-30 Stages: 21 Length: 3450km Start: Turin Finish: Milan TV Coverage (UK): Eurosport, GCN+

 This year’s edition of the race is bookended by time trials in Turin and Milan.
 With the final stage of the Giro seeing the pink jersey change shoulders on many occasions, the pure climbers will have to make sure they have a big enough gap over those better against the ticking of the clock.

 But it’s not all about being good at the time trial side of cycling.
 Anybody who hopes to take the pink jersey at the Giro will need to get through several sprint stages and medium mountain stages.
 These also give a chance for stage wins that can spark amazing careers

 Last year’s event was exceptionally close after Tao Geoghegan Hart (Ineos Grenadiers) and Jai Hindley (Team DSM) went into the final time trial at exactly the same time.

 Geoghegan Hart eventually came out on top winning the overall by 39 seconds over the Australian rider after a very strong time trial to close the race.

 The British rider went into the race to support Geraint Thomas, who crashed out early on after hitting a bottle.
 Last year’s edition introduced a whole new cast of Grand Tour riders with Geoghegan Hart, Hindley and João Almeida (Deceuninck – Quick-Step) looking like potential future winners.

 Riders climb the Stelvio during stage 18 of the 2020 Giro d’Italia (Photo by LUCA BETTINI/AFP via Getty Images)

-Here is the route of the Giro d’Italia 2021, for more information on each stage, go to our route page.
+Here is the route of the Giro d’Italia 2021, a total of eight mountain stages, two time trials, four flat sprint stages and six hilly days, the winner will need to be able to face it all to come out on top.
+For more information on each stage, go to our route page.